 INEXPENSIVE 21ST CENTURY SAPPHIRE

 Since most millennials are middle income earners, looking for something unique within their budget, teal sapphires perfectly fit that bill.
 Teal and mermaid sapphires can be 50-60% lesser than their more conventionally popular counterparts like the cornflower blue sapphires or Padparadscha sapphires in a comparable quality and size.
-The presents as an exciting alternative for one of a kind engagement rings that symbolises the calmness and depth of blue with the renewing energies of the green – all within a reasonable budget.
+The presents as an exciting alternative for one of a kind engagement rings that symbolises the calmness and depth of blue with the reposting energies of the green – all within a reasonable budget.

 Comparison of average prices* of sapphires with teal sapphires (USD per carat)

 *(Please note that the above-stated prices are average representations and vary from seller to seller.)

 A point to be noted here is that while mermaid sapphires are a subset of teal sapphires, their prices might be comparatively higher than their teal counterparts of a comparable size and quality.
 This is due to their rare 50-50 blue and green color composition.